tarunn2799/splitwise-mcp/TOOLS.md

 ### create-expense

 Create a new expense in Splitwise.

+**IMPORTANT:** When creating expenses that involve calculations (tips, splits, percentages, currency conversion), you should use the [Arithmetic Tools](#arithmetic-tools) first to ensure accurate calculations with proper rounding, then use the calculated values in this tool.

 **Parameters:**
 | Name | Type | Required | Default | Description |